mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 The outerHTML came about as the combination of two events:

 1. The `<div id="welcome"></div>` in the initial page HTML
-2. The `innerHTML` assignment
+2. The `innerHTML` assignment in JavaScript

-Since the user clicked on the "H" character it's straightforward which event we'll need to look at: the `innerHTML` assignment.
+Since the user clicked on the "H" character in the tag content it's straightforward which event we'll need to look at in more detail: the `innerHTML` assignment.

 ## Step 2: Finding out where the innerHTML value was set